Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 Using the latest format version when creating custom blocks provides access to fresh features and improvements.
 The wiki aims to share up-to-date information about custom blocks, and currently targets format version `1.21.20`.
 :::
 :::danger OVERRIDING COMPONENTS
 Only one instance of each component can be active at once.
-Duplicate components will be overridden by the latest [permutation](/blocks/block-permutations).
+Duplicate components will be overridden by the latest [permutations](/blocks/block-permutations) entry.
 :::

 ## Applying Components